 Author: Sanket Nalawade, Sachin Rai

-The Replication of data is done mainly by below two ways:
+The Replication of data is done mainly in two ways:

 ETL(Extraction Transformation Load) / ELT(Extraction Load Transformation)